chmanie/opel/README.md

 opel is designed to help you accessing (http) APIs that do not have set CORS-Headers (yet).

-It's useful for trying out stuff, playing around with some quick and dirty code or for development on a local machine.
+It's useful for trying out stuff, playing around with some APIs or for development on a local machine.
+It's not suitable for piping whole website content through it (which is not a real use-case either).

 **Please use this tool resposibly and do not use it in a production environment (e.g. on a server).**